 Our Core Team

-With a background in food, science, art and design, she has edited and written for national and international publications including The New York Times Magazine.
-She is the co-author of Build Your Running Body (The Experiment, 2014) and True Food: Eight Simple Steps to a Healthier You (National Geographic, 2009), and a contributing writer for Extreme Weather Survival Guide (National ...
+With a background in food, science, art and design, Melissa has edited and written for national and international publications including The New York Times Magazine.
+She is the co-author of Build Your Running Body (The Experiment, 2014) and True Food: Eight Simple Steps to a Healthier You (National Geographic, 2009), and a contributing writer for Extreme Weather Survival Guide (National Geographic, 2014) as well as a contributing photo editor for Black and White Street (Solaris Studio, 2014).
+Melissa also loves to take pictures in New York City, where she lives in a converted 19th-century convent with her two ...

-Lloyd Alter is managing editor of TreeHugger.
+Lloyd Alter is design editor of TreeHugger.
 He has been an architect, developer, inventor and prefab promoter.

 Michael Graham Richard